flatpak/flatpak-docs/docs/sandbox-permissions.rst

 .. note::

-  Newer permissions like ``input`` will have no effect on older Flatpak versions and fail when used through Flatpak commandline.
+  Using newer permissions like ``input`` or ``usb`` will have no effect on older Flatpak versions and will fail when used through Flatpak commandline.

 While not ideal, ``--device=all`` can be used to access devices like webcams, CD/DVD drives etc.

-Using newer permissions like ``input`` or ``usb`` on older versions of Flatpak will have no effect, or fail on the command-line.

 dconf access
 ````````````